-Assistant Professor of Music
+Assistant Professor of Music, Viola

-In Los Angeles Luther played in soundtracks with a few on-screen performances, most notably in The Soloist.
-He collaborated with artists including Burt Bacharach, Stevie Wonder, Natalie Cole, Patti Austin, Ruben Studdard, James Moody, Jon Faddis, Nancy Wilson, Richard Green and many others, including a performance on the Jay Leno Show with Sarah Barrielles.
+In Los Angeles Luther has played in soundtracks with a few on-screen performances, most notably in The Soloist.
+He collaborated with artists including Burt Bacharach, Stevie Wonder, Natalie Cole, Patti Austin, Ruben Studdard, James Moody, Jon Faddis, Nancy Wilson, Richard Green and many others including a performance on the Jay Leno Show with Sarah Barrielles.

 In addition to teaching viola, chamber music, and string pedagogy at the University of Northern Colorado, Luther added Alternative Styles to the string curriculum, making it one of few schools in the nation to offer such program diversity.
 Luther is the founder and director of the annual Colorado Viola Celebration, held at UNC.

 Luther is faculty at the Montecito International Music Festival, and Pepperdine University’s summer music program in Heidelberg, Germany.
 He is the co-founder and co-director of Rocky Mountain Fiddle Camp, now entering its 17th season.